nikhilsinghal005/neocopilot/README.md

-# NeoCopilot Inline Code Completion
+# NeoCopilot: Inline Code Completion

 NeoCopilot is a powerful Visual Studio Code extension that offers inline code completion.
 Enhance your coding experience with real-time code suggestions as you type, powered by advanced machine learning models.